 Vaccination can cause pain either due to the method of delivery or due to post-vaccination reactions.
-Conventional or painful vaccines that are delivered through an injection often cause pain at the injection site.
+Conventional or painful vaccines that are delivered through a syringe or injection often cause pain and tenderness at the injection site.
 However, pain during vaccination sessions is manageable and managing pain does not decrease the efficacy of the vaccine.
 Also, there are a number of painless vaccine delivery systems in practice.

 Despite the benefits of the painless route of delivery, to date, most of the vaccines are available as injection shots only.

 - Intranasal influenza and oral polio vaccines are examples of successful, painless mucosal vaccinations that help safeguard your newborn against harmful diseases.
 These vaccines are cost-effective compared to the injections and are ideal for vaccinations of the mass population (1).

 - Flumist is one of the live attenuated influenza nasal vaccines for children against the influenza virus.
 Rotarix and RotaTech against rotavirusDukoral for cholera, Vivotif against typhoid fever, and Sabin live OPV (oral polio vaccine) are some of the licensed oral vaccines (2).

 - These vaccines are easy to administer, safe, and several of the vaccines do not require cold chain maintenance (storage under low temperature until delivery).
 In comparison, an injection vaccine could require an unbroken cold chain during production, storage, and distribution.